 Q1: Who can request for data?
 A: You can request data if you are: ● staff of government departments, universities, agencies or statutory boards ● healthcare professionals including medical practitioners and researchers ● if you are none of the above, please contact us We do not release data to: ● commercial businesses that market services or products to patients ● insurance companies ● other similar entities We also publish key disease trends on our publication page for use by the general public.
 Q2: How do I request for data?
 A: The data request process involves five key steps: 1.
 Submit a data enquiry form 2.
 Complete a data request form 3.
 Finalisation of requirements 4.
 Evaluation of request 5.
 Data release Find out more about the data request process.
-Q3: What is Aggregate, Key-coded, Non-identifiable, and Identifiable data?
+Q3: What is Aggregate, Key-coded and Non-identifiable data?
 A: Aggregate data is statistics that have been processed in a summary or table form, for example, incidence numbers and rates.
 Key-coded data is individual, record-level data with no personal identifiers.
 However, key-coded data does contain surrogate identifiers, which are used to determine if there are multiple episodes for the same records.
 Non-identifiable data is individual, record-level data with no personal identifiers, or surrogate identifiers.
-Identifiable data has information that identifies a person.
 Q4: What is the turnaround time to receive the data?
 A: The turnaround time will vary depending on the data request.
 In general, we aim to process simply aggregate data requests within 3 weeks.
 More complex requests may take up to 8 weeks.
 Q5: What happens after I submit my data request?
 A: After you’ve submitted a data request, you will receive an email to say we have received your request.
 We will send you periodic email updates about the status of your data request.
 A tracking ID will be provided to you in the email when you submit a valid data request.
 You may use the tracking ID to check on the data request status, which is on our Home Page.
 Q6: Is there any data that will not be released?
 A: Yes.
 Certain specific data elements that are potentially identifiable cannot be released, such as date of birth, diagnosis date, and admission date.
 Q7: What kind of data is collected?
 A: Please refer to our Data Variables list under the Requests for non-identifiable, key-coded data in the Data Request Process section, for a detailed breakdown of the data we collect.
 Q8: Does the NRDO provide population statistics?
 A: No. Information on Singapore population statistics can be found on the Department of Statistics Singapore website Department of Statistics Singapore.